-An additional consideration for inclusion is potentially useful species present in New Zealand forage seedbanks and having an overseas cultivar, but not yet in use.
+An additional source considered for inclusion are potentially useful species present in New Zealand forage seedbanks (and having an overseas cultivar0, but not yet in use.
 An example might be Kenya white clover (T. semipilosum/T. burchellianum, cv.
 Safari).
-This group of species is only relevant if it is considered appropriate to "future-proof" the exclusion list, or may be deferred to a future review of the exclusion list.
+This group of species is relevant if it is considered appropriate to "future-proof" the exclusion list, or consideration of them may be deferred to a future review of the exclusion list.